C ++ Library of Event-Oriented Simulation for Flexible Grid Optical Networks

 A common problem in the area is to study the behavior of different resource allocation algorithms, such as signal modulation formats or quality of service, in optical networks in dynamic scenarios where connections are assigned and released following different traffic profiles.
 To achieve this, one of the busiest tools is simulators.
 Typically each research group has its simulator created entirely by them, which works on a particular simulation scenario, generating multiple versions of the same simulator.
 For this reason, this project aims to create a tool that allows focusing on the creation of algorithms, generating a common platform for simulation.

-A library in C ++ will be created containing the most common modules belonging to an event-oriented simulator for flexible grid optical networks.
-This library will allow researchers to worry about the generation of algorithms rather than maintaining/modifying the simulator.
-The final product will be provided by a framework capable of being included in any program written in C ++, allowing the design of resource allocation algorithms through macros used in the same source file of the user that will use the library.
+A library in C ++ was created (Falcón et al., 2021)(Zitkovich et al., 2023) containing the most common modules belonging to an event-oriented simulator for flexible grid optical networks.
+This library was allow researchers to worry about the generation of algorithms rather than maintaining/modifying the simulator.
+The final product was provided by a framework capable of being included in any program written in C ++, allowing the design of resource allocation algorithms through macros used in the same source file of the user that will use the library.